open-telemetry/opamp-spec/specification.md

 ##### CustomMessage.type

-The custom message type.
+Type of message within the capability.
+The capability defines the types of custom messages that are used to implement the capability.
+The type must only be unique within the capability.

 ##### CustomMessage.data

 Binary data of the message.
-The Agent and Server must agree on the format of the contents.
+The capability must specify the format of the contents of the data for each custom message type it defines.

 #### Examples